MA Artificial Intelligence Information Webinar

 What to expect:

-• A tour of Blackboard, our easy-to-use online learning platform
+• Get a walkthrough of Blackboard, our online learning environment

-• Interactive pop-ups linking to blogs, brochures, and resources
+• Explore interactive pop-ups linking directly to blogs, brochures, and key resources

 Why study Artificial Intelligence with the University of Southampton?